sanketsharma411/keyword-density-analyzer/README.md

     ```
         python .\scripts\test.py
     ```
-    If it shows Some details about College of computing at GaTech, then the setup has been succesful
+    If it shows Some details about the College of Computing, then the setup has been succesful !

 8. Now try your own url  with the -url flag
     ```